Ring, Natalie J.Associate Professor

 Office: JO 5.424

 Areas of Specialization: US Southern History, Gilded Age and Progressive Era, Southern Studies, Global South, History of Crime, Punishment, and Violence

 Dr. Ring also is the co-editor of The Folly of Jim Crow: Rethinking the Segregated South a collection of essays offering a new look at the history and historiography of Jim Crow.
 She is the author of several articles in the Journal of American Studies, Mississippi Quarterly, American Literature, and Alabama Quarterly History Magazineas well as several essays in edited collections including The Folly of Jim Crow, Colonial Crucibile: Empire in the Making of the Modern American State edited by Alfred W. McCoy and Francisco A. Scarano, Critical Terms for Southern Studies edited by Scott Romine and Jennifer Rae Greeson, (forthcoming Univ. of Georgia Press) and Faulkner and History edited by Jay Watson (forthcoming University Press of Mississippi).

-She is currently working on a research monograph entitled The Bloodiest Prison in the South: Reforming Louisiana State Penitentiary at Angola and a co-edited collection with Amy Wood entitled Crime and Punishment in the Jim Crow South.
+Currently she is working on a research monograph entitled The Bloodiest Prison in the South: Reforming Louisiana State Penitentiary at Angola and a co-edited collection entitled Crime and Punishment in the Jim Crow South.
 In addition, her new introduction to Albert Bushnell Hart's The Southern South (1908) for the Southern Classics series will be published by the University of South Carolina Press in 2015.